 Of all the measures you’re going to take to protect your crawl space, none is as important as encapsulation.
-Basically, this involves laying a plastic barrier wall to wall and across the floor and taping it down with a sealing tape.
-We recommend a 20-mm plastic barrier as it’s tear-proof and effective in keeping moisture out.
+Basically, this involves laying a plastic vapor barrier wall to wall and across the floor and taping it down with a sealing tape.
+We recommend a 20-mil plastic barrier as it’s tear-proof and effective in keeping moisture out.

 Seal gaps, cracks, openings

 Rats and mice are likely to access the crawl space through minute cracks or gaps around crawl space doors.
 However, their most common point of entry is vents.
 Install vent covers and airtight doors in your crawl space and ask your local basement and crawl space contractor to fill up cracks.